Red round Choricero Pepper peppers with one sliced pod

 Like most sweet mild-heat peppers, the choricero delivers solid nutritional value.
 A 100g serving of fresh pepper provides roughly 30–35 calories, with significant vitamin C content - often exceeding 100mg, well above daily requirements.
 The drying process concentrates vitamin A, iron, and antioxidants including capsanthin, which gives the pods their deep red color.

-The C. annuum botanical family tends toward good fiber content and minimal fat.
+The the broader C. annuum family tends toward good fiber content and minimal fat.
 Dried choricero paste used in cooking contributes these nutrients in smaller amounts per serving, but the antioxidant compounds remain bioavailable through cooking.

 Best Ways to Cook with Choricero Peppers